davidacreates/bookmarks/README.md

 ##CSS
 * [colorful css buttons] (http://codepen.io/chrisdothtml/pen/waKBdM) - animated buttons on codepen
 * [how to center css] (http://howtocenterincss.com/) -  a neat form that spits out code for the parameters you pass it
-* [a to z css] (http://www.atozcss.com/) - free css screencast tutorials for designers & developers
+* [a to z css] (http://www.atozcss.com/) - free css screencasts tutorials for designers & developers

 ##Frameworks
 * [materialize] (http://materializecss.com/) - material design front end framework